Celebrating 10 years of solar

 In Perth, we recently installed our first battery storage facility to store the energy collected during the day.
-This means that even when it’s a bit dreary, we can still harness the power of the sun while cutting the carbon footprint of the city’s treatment works by around 160 tonnes of CO2 per year.”
+This means that even when it’s a bit dreary, we can still harness the power of the sun.
+And we cut the carbon footprint of the city’s treatment works by around 160 tonnes of CO2 per year.”

 Bigger, bolder, faster

-Renewable energy sources are a vital part Scottish Water’s Routemap to achieving Net Zero operational emissions by 2030.
+Renewable energy is a vital part Scottish Water’s Routemap to achieving net zero operational emissions by 2030.

-We’re driving forward ambitious plans to install more green schemes on a much larger scale and at a much faster pace.
-Already we have plans to build our largest solar array to date in East Dunbartonshire.
-Over 8,500 solar panels are to be installed at one of the most energy hungry water works in Scotland at Balmore Water Treatment Works.
+We’re driving forward ambitious plans to install more green schemes on a much larger scale and faster pace.
+Already we have plans to build our largest solar array in East Dunbartonshire.
+Over 8,500 solar panels are to be installed at one of the most energy-hungry water works in Scotland at Balmore Water Treatment Works.

-We’re also piloting innovative new technologies such bifacial solar panels which produce power from both sides of the panel, as well as exploring floating solar panels, which have the potential to open up sections of reservoirs for power production.
+We’re also piloting innovative new technologies such bifacial solar panels which produce power from both sides of the panel; and exploring floating solar panels which have the potential to open up sections of reservoirs for power production.

-Gordon Reid, General Manager Net Zero at Scottish Water, reflected on the milestone coming just after COP26 in Glasgow.
-He said
+Gordon Reid, General Manager Net Zero at Scottish Water, reflected on the milestone coming just after COP26 in Glasgow:

 “The eyes of the world have been on Scotland this year and we are playing a key role in the country’s work to reduce emissions.
 As one of the largest energy users in Scotland, our plan to have all sites powered by our own renewable sources and those hosted on our land by 2040 is ambitious.